Chia-Network/chialisp-web/docs/standard_transaction.md

 `synthetic_offset == sha256(hidden_puzzle_hash + original_public_key)`

-We then calculate the public key of this new private key, and add it to our esiting original public key:
+We then calculate the public key of this new private key, and add it to our existing original public key:

 `synthentic_public_key == original_public_key + synthetic_offset_pubkey`